cagilalsac/UsersMicroservices/README.md

     response class in GroupQueryResponse.cs and handler class in GroupQueryHandler.cs.
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.APP/Features/Groups/GroupQueryHandler.cs

+    - Handler classes are business logic classes that first get entity data from the database through the database class (UsersDb), which inherits Entity Framework Core's DbContext class for data access, convert the data to the response model object and return the response model object to the controller action for presentation (query).
+      Secondly, handler classes get request model data from the controller action, convert the data to the entity object for create and update operations, or use unique identifier (ID) for delete operation, in the database.
+Then they return a response model object to the controller action to present the result of the operation (create, update and delete).

+    - Request and response model classes are also called Data Transfer Object (DTO) classes.

     - Synchronous methods execute tasks one after another.
 Each operation must complete before the next one starts.
 The calling thread waits (or "blocks") until the method finishes.
       Asynchronous methods allow tasks to run in the background.
 The calling thread does not wait for the operation to finish and